David-Kunz/gen.nvim/README.md

         -- The executed command must return a JSON object with { response, context }
         -- (context property is optional).
         -- list_models = '<omitted lua function>', -- Retrieves a list of model names
-        debug = false, -- Prints errors and the command which is run. result_filetype = "markdown"  -- Configure filetype of the result buffer }
+        result_filetype = "markdown", -- Configure filetype of the result buffer debug = false -- Prints errors and the command which is run.
+    }
 },
 ```